HealthyFryOption/RLearning-Multi-Agent-Unknown-Obstacles/README.md

    * Records
    * Track
    * Track/NM

+   It is recommended that inside Track/NM, there should be at least 3 folders named as 'F everywhere', 'F with Obstacle', and 'NF' respectively.
+Each referring to a specific mode (Firefly Everywhere, Firefly around obstacles, and No Firefly) that the system can run in.
+Furthermore, inside each folder should contain 3 directories, known as 'low', 'medium', and 'high' which refers to the complexity of the map a mode runs under.
+Here, please keep whatever data or records stored from training runs for every relevant modes and map complexity as Analysis code is written to operate in this directory.
+You can further expand it should it be necessary.

 5) Create a .env file, containing the variable name netlogoHomeDirectory and netLogoModelFile:
    * netlogoHomeDirectory contains the path to your locally downloaded Netlogo program
    * netLogoModelFile contains the name of your Netlogo created File / Instance